akka/akka/akka-docs/rst/general/actor-systems.rst

 #.
 Top-level actors are the innermost part of your Error Kernel, so create them
    sparingly and prefer truly hierarchical systems.
-This has benefits with respect fault-handling (both considering the granularity of configuration and the performance) and it also reduces the strain on the guardian actor, which is a single point of contention if over-used.
+This has benefits with respect to fault-handling (both considering the granularity of configuration and the performance) and it also reduces the strain on the guardian actor, which is a single point of contention if over-used.